Israeli–Palestinian peace process: Joint economic effort and development

-Despite the long history of conflict between Israelis and Palestinians, there are many people working on peaceful solutions that respect the rights of peoples on both sides.
+Despite the long history of conflict between Israelis and Palestinians, a number of peace initiatives that respect the rights of both peoples have been undertaken by people on both sides.

 In March 2007, Japan proposed a plan for peace based on common economic development and effort, rather than on continuous wrangling over land.
 Both sides stated their support.
 This became the Peace Valley plan, a joint effort of the Israeli, Palestinian and Jordanian governments to promote economic cooperation, and new business initiatives which can help both sides work together, and create a better diplomatic atmosphere and better economic conditions.
 It is mainly designed to foster efforts in the private sector, once governments provide the initial investment and facilities.